★★★★★ “An exceptional novel full of drama, suspense, and intrigue.”

 The worst part was that everybody around Coral noticed the change.
 At first, she’d slapped on her old cardboard smile to conceal the thoroughness of her loss, but six months of that had left her fatigued.
 She gave up trying to trick people.
 People responded by giving her a wide berth, and that was fine by Coral.

 For the last six months, sleep was sporadic, meals were bland and unfulfilling, and the start of her own first semester of college was looking decidedly precarious.
 She had spent the months since graduation all but sealed up in her apartment rented on her parents’ dime.
-The internet was an opioid, she laughed joylessly to herself more than once.
 With her only meaningful social connection severed, she found herself hollowly imitating the things she’d have done with Tamara: listening to punk rock on the stereo, losing herself in poorly written Kirakera fanfiction, playing Garnet Cross Exalt, or sitting through movies she didn’t care about, all the while waiting restlessly for the next time she could call or text Tamara without making a grand nuisance of herself.